carpentries-incubator/lesson-gpu-programming/episodes/constant_memory.Rmd

 config = LaunchConfig(grid=grid_size, block=block_size)

 # Allocate and copy constant memory
-# TODO: cuda.code does not expose constant memory, cuda.bindings should be used instead
+# TODO: cuda.core does not expose constant memory, cuda.bindings should be used instead
 # The episode will be updated in the future
 factors_ptr = mod.get_global("factors")
 factors_gpu = cp.ndarray(2, cp.float32, factors_ptr)